 Full Proposals are due by OCTOBER 12, 2017, 11:59pm PDT.
 Please submit your proposal as a PDF named, “CLTC RFP 2017 – [PI Last Name] – Project Title” on the following site.
 You will need to create an account: https:///cltc-rfp17.hotcrp.com/.

 Proposals will be reviewed by an internal interdisciplinary committee and judged for scientific promise, potential impact, contribution to CLTC mission goals, and long-term research program development.
 The assessment will include evaluation of a ‘theory of impact’ that ties the potential results of the research program not only to academic publications but also to changes in the world of cybersecurity behaviors, technologies, policies, markets, conflicts, etc.

-– Scientific Promise: What questions will be addressed and how will they be addressed?
+- Scientific Promise: What questions, in the context of existing knowledge and literature, will be addressed and how will they be addressed?
 What methodological and/or theoretical foundations ground this work?
 What new insights and knowledge are likely to be generated as a result of this work?
-How will the risks — scientific and otherwise, including any ethical concerns — be addressed?
+How will the risks—scientific and otherwise, including any ethical concerns—be addressed?

 - Potential Impact: How will the results of this work contribute to broader theory development?
 Who are the major research, policy, and/or decision-making constituencies that will find this work useful?
 How might results of this work influence future research programs and/or policy, practices, behaviors, regulations, etc.?

 - CLTC Mission: How will this work contribute to the broader CLTC agenda?